The Ridenhour Courage Prize

 Frederick A.O.
-"Fritz" Schwarz, Jr., Chief Counsel of the Brennan Center and former Chief Counsel of the Church Committee, will receive the 2014 Ridenhour Courage Prize.
+"Fritz" Schwarz, Jr., Chief Counsel of the Brennan Center and former Chief Counsel of the Church Committee, is the recipient of the 2014 Ridenhour Courage Prize.

 Formally known as the Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities, the Church Committee was formed in 1975 in the wake of the Watergate scandal to investigate illegal intelligence gathering by federal agencies including the CIA, the FBI and the NSA.
 Chaired by Frank Church (D-ID), Schwarz acted as its chief counsel.
 The committee revealed shocking activities such as the CIA hiring the Mafia to help in its attempts to assassinate Cuba's Fidel Castro, and, for 30 years, that the NSA received copies of most telegrams leaving the United States.
 Furthermore, in an eerily analogue premonition of what Snowden would later reveal, these federal agencies also intercepted, opened, and photographed mail without warrant or notification, deceiving the United States Postal Service and the American public.